 Particulars Applicable NAV

+closing NAV of the day of receipt

+received upto 3.00 pm of application

-where the application is closing NAV of the next business
+where the application is closing NAV of the next business day.

-received after 3.00 pm day
+received after 3.00 pm

-The Mutual Fund shall calculate NAV for each calendar day in respect of the Scheme/Plan.
+The Mutual Fund shall calculate NAV for each business day in respect of the above scheme / plan(s) and their plans.